willfaught/paige/README.md

     source: "published" # Displayed date in single pages; must be "published" or "modified"
   git:
     commit_url_prefix: "" # Example is "https://github.com/willfaught/paige/commit/"
-  section_pages:
-    full_pages: false # Display full pages in the list of pages.
   math: false # Enable math typesetting
   menu:
     breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items